Understanding the landscape of debt in America

 Those who learned about the rigors and repercussions of debt in middle school were the most likely to report no debt at the time of our survey.
 Over 31 percent had no debt, and around 20 percent owed less than $5,000.
 We leave our childhood behind and enter our teenage years in middle school—those who learned about finance before high school were better for it.

-Survey respondents who picked up their debt lessons from peers and colleagues were also more likely to report lower levels of debt, with just over 30 percent owing nothing at all.
+Survey respondents who picked up their debt lessons from peers and colleagues were also more likely to report lower debt levels, with just over 30 percent owing nothing at all.

 Unfortunately, for some, the lessons came too late.
-For those who learned about debt after facing personal financial hardship, they were the most likely to report having between $100,000 and $249,000 in debt.
-Not learning the ins and outs of financial responsibility in time can have significant repercussions when trying to figure out how to pay that money back.
+Those who learned about debt after facing personal financial hardship were the most likely to report having between $100,000 and $249,000 in debt.
+Not learning the ins and outs of financial responsibility in time can eventually cause significant repercussions when figuring out how to pay that money back.

 Financial education can have its growing pains.
-Sometimes, lessons around saving money and making a budget can come too late.
-Most survey participants told us they wish they knew more about growing their income.
+Sometimes, lessons about saving money and making a budget can come too late.
+Most survey participants wished they knew more about growing their income.

-Considering less than 63 percent of Americans don't have enough money in savings to cover a $500 emergency at any given time—while many people live paycheck to paycheck—learned lessons about saving and investing could help alleviate unnecessary stress.
+Only about 53 percent of Americans have enough money in savings to cover a $500 emergency, while many people live paycheck to paycheck.
+Understanding saving and investing could help alleviate unnecessary stress.
 The burden of living paycheck to paycheck can mean having enough money to cover bills and immediate needs, but not enough to put additional money aside for long-term investments, like retirement or buying a home.
 By better understanding personal finance rules like budgeting and growing your income, you may be able to avoid the harsher lessons brought on by debt.

 For those who are always living paycheck to paycheck, over 30 percent said they felt they learned about finance too early in life.
 For those who sometimes, rarely, or never live paycheck to paycheck, their financial education came at exactly the right time.